JoaoP-Rodrigues/CashBackApi/README.md

     In start, it will check and validate the informed data (CPF, Dates and APIKey).
     So, it will call functions to validate product's values, and save their sum.
-    Next, will send to extern API from "Mais Todos" the necessary data to request a creation date and save cashback value In the last, it will insert all necessary data in a local database (SQLite) and return this same data from FrontEnd
+    Next, will send to extern API from Owner the necessary data to request a creation date and save cashback value In the last, it will insert all necessary data in a local database (SQLite) and return this same data from FrontEnd

     -------------------------------------------------------------------------------------------------------